Neurodivergent Burnout:

 Recognizing burnout, resting deeply, and adjusting your life accordingly is an act of radical self-care.

 Your experience is real, valid, and worthy of compassionate support.
-If you feel like you’re hitting that invisible wall, know you’re not alone—and that there’s a healing path tailored to your unique brain, body, and spirit.
+If you feel like you’re hitting that invisible wall, know you’re not alone.
+There’s a healing path tailored to your unique brain, body, and spirit.

 If you’re ready to explore how at-home Ketamine Therapy can support your healing journey, let’s talk.
 I’m here to help you navigate burnout with understanding, respect, and expert care.